Craig Stevens (actor): Post-Warners

-On October 29, 1954, Stevens guest-starred on the 1953–1955 ABC sitcom with a variety show theme, The Ray Bolger Show.
-Ray Bolger portrayed Raymond Wallace, a song-and-dance man who repeatedly arrived for his performances barely on time.
-Stevens portrayed a novelist interested in Ray's girlfriend, Susan, played by Marjie Millar.
+On October 29, 1954, Stevens guest-starred on The Ray Bolger Show (1953-1955), an ABC sitcom with a variety show theme.

 In 1956, Stevens and Smith toured the country in a musical Plain and Fancy.
 They later appeared in King of Hearts.

 Stevens had the lead in the sci-fi classic The Deadly Mantis (1957) and was second billed in Buchanan Rides Alone (1958).

 Peter Gunn

 In 1958, after 19 years working in films, Stevens gained national prominence for his starring role in the private detective series Peter Gunn, which ran on NBC from September 1958 to September 1960 and then moved to ABC, where it continued for another year.
 The series was produced by Blake Edwards, who also wrote and directed many of the episodes.
-The iconic theme music for the series was composed by Henry Mancini.
+Edwards recalled he cast Stevens against type, similar to Dick Powell, who he worked with in Richard Diamond, Private Detective.
+He had Stevens get a crew cut and a new wardrobe The iconic theme music for the series was composed by Henry Mancini.

 On May 7, 1959, Stevens was a guest star on the NBC variety series The Ford Show, Starring Tennessee Ernie Ford.
 He and Tennessee Ernie Ford did a comedy skit based on Peter Gunn.
 He sang on The Dinah Shore Chevy Show with Dinah Shore.

-During the run of Peter Gunn Stevens guest starred on Special Agent 7, The Dinah Shore Chevy Show, and The Chevy Show.
+During the run of Peter Gunn, Stevens guest starred on Special Agent 7, The Dinah Shore Chevy Show, and The Chevy Show.
 He shot a pilot called The Mighty O that was not picked up in 1961.

-After the show ended he and Smith toured in a 13-week run of Critic's Choice from 1961–62.
+After the show ended he and Smith toured in a 13-week run of Critic's Choice from 1961 to 1962.

 Man of the World and Mr Broadway

 After Peter Gunn ended, Stevens was called on by Sir Lew Grade of ITV to move to London, England, to play the lead role in the television series Man of the World in 1962.

 During 1963–64, he appeared in the Broadway musical Here's Love, which ran for 334 performances.

-In 1964, Stevens followed this series with Mr. Broadway, the 13-week CBS drama in which he starred as Mike Bell, a New York City public relations specialist.
-Horace McMahon played his assistant and police contact, Hank McClure.
-The series was produced by David Susskind.
+In 1964, Stevens followed this series with Mr. Broadway, the 13-week CBS drama in which he starred as Mike Bell.

 In 1965, he and Smith toured on stage once more in a production of Mary, Mary.

 Stevens and Blake Edwards brought Peter Gunn to the big screen in 1967 with the feature film Gunn.
 Though it was advertised as "Gunn-Number One", there were no sequels.
+In 1968 Stevens starred as the lead of the British spy thriller The Limbo Line (1968) based on the novel of the same name by Victor Canning.